TnTBass/PowerLaunch/INSTALL.md

 --------------------------------
 The name of the server.
 Used in Backups.
 Can be empty.
     SERVER_NAME

-SERVER_LOCATION - The folder for the server.
+The folder for the server.
 This can be set to enable the launch.ps1 to be located anywhere on the system.
 Cannot be empty.
+    SERVER_LOCATION

-BACKUP_LOCATION - The folder where backups are placed.
+The folder where backups are placed.
 Can be empty if TAKE_BACKUP is set to false.
+    BACKUP_LOCATION

-CRAFTBUKKIT - The server jar file.
+The server jar file.
 If you name your server cb.jar, modify this to reflect the same name.
 Cannot be empty.
+    CRAFTBUKKIT

-JAVA_FLAGS - Set the min/max/initial heap size here.
+Set the min/max/initial heap size here.
 This can also be used to set other java flags (such as garbage collection).
+    JAVA_FLAGS

-CRAFTBUKKIT_OPTIONS - Set the command line options to use to launch the server.
+Set the command line options to use to launch the server.
 Can be empty.
+    CRAFTBUKKIT_OPTIONS

-TEST_DEPENDENCIES - Checks to ensure .NET 4.5 and PowerShell 3 are installed.
+Checks to ensure .NET 4.5 and PowerShell 3 are installed.
 If not, it will provide download links.
+    TEST_DEPENDENCIES

-DELETE_LOG - Allows the script to delete the server.log file if backup is enabled.
+Allows the script to delete the server.log file if backup is enabled.
+    DELETE_LOG

-TAKE_BACKUP - Enables the script to take a backup of the server upon shutting down the server.
+Enables the script to take a backup of the server upon shutting down the server.
+    TAKE_BACKUP

-RESTART_PAUSE - How long to wait before automatically relaunching the server when stopped.
+How long to wait before automatically relaunching the server when stopped.
+    RESTART_PAUSE